theprimarybrain/theprimarybrain.github.io/_posts/2020-03-04-Toddler-School-Curriculum-Butterly-Themed-Lessons.md

 No week is complete without some gross motor activities that get us outside!
 Not only did we take a couple of nature walks, but we also did a butterfly dance, hopped on butterfly cards, and practice flying like a butterfly.

 I hope you enjoyed following our Toddler School journey this week!
-Click here if you want to download this [Butterfly Toddler School Unit](https://www.teacherspayteachers.com/Product/Toddler-Lesson-Plans-Butterfly-Themed-Lessons-4130868?utm_source=PB%20Blog&utm_campaign=Butterfly%20Toddler%20School%20Post) from my Teachers Pay Teachers store.
+If you want to make it easy to create spring memories with your little ones, then you can download the full [Butterfly Toddler School Unit](https://www.teacherspayteachers.com/Product/Toddler-Lesson-Plans-Butterfly-Themed-Lessons-4130868?utm_source=PB%20Blog&utm_campaign=Butterfly%20Toddler%20School%20Post) from my shop!
 It comes with 5 lesson plans and all the printable materials you will need to make teaching your toddler as easy as possible:

 [![ButterflyCover]({{ site.github.url }}/assets/img/product-cover-butterfly-toddler-school.jpg)](https://www.teacherspayteachers.com/Product/Toddler-Lesson-Plans-Butterfly-Themed-Lessons-4130868?utm_source=PB%20Blog&utm_campaign=Butterfly%20Toddler%20School%20Post)